Jenni ‘JWoww’ Farley Shares Adorable Video Of Son Greyson Naming Colors Following Autism Diagnosis

-Jenni ‘JWoww’ Farley is capturing priceless family moments — and sharing them on Instagram.
+Jenni “JWoww” Farley is capturing priceless family moments and sharing them on Instagram.
 The Jersey Shore star has been all about social media lately, sharing multiple videos of her adorable children.
 And this weekend, she shared one that was extra special.

-This weekend, Farley posted a video of her 2 1/2 year-old son Greyson Valor proudly repeating the names of colors.
+This weekend, Farley posted a video of her 2.5-year-old son Greyson Valor proudly repeating the names of colors.
 It’s a precious moment, made all the bigger for one important reason: Greyson is autistic.

 According to People, Farley revealed the diagnosis back in November.
 Back in August, the reality star had stated on Jersey Shore: Family Vacation that her song was not yet speaking.
 Farley also explained how Greyson was attending therapy three times a week.

-The video shows Greyson proudly repeating the words ‘red,’ ‘yellow,’ and blue’ upon being prompted.
-And little Greyson is dressed to impress in the cute video: he’s decked out in an Incredibles costume, and even brings along a doll from the popular franchise to keep him company while reciting colors.
+The video shows Greyson proudly repeating the words “red,” “yellow,” and “blue” upon being prompted.
+And little Greyson is dressed to impress in the cute video.
+He’s decked out in an Incredibles costume and even brings along a doll from the popular franchise to keep him company while reciting colors.

-JWoww’s caption was appropriately proud: “The way he says Yellow makes my heart explode.”
+“The way he says Yellow makes my heart explode.”

 JWoww wasn’t the only proud parent this weekend.
-Her ex Roger Matthews posted an equally proud picture of their son.
-In the video Matthews shared with the world, Greyson can be seen to identify the colors of several plastic balls, before slamming them with a toy hammer.
+Her ex, Roger Matthews, posted an equally proud picture of their son.
+In the video Matthews shared with the world, Greyson can be seen to identify the colors of several plastic balls before slamming them with a toy hammer.

 “The sky is the limit for this kid,” wrote Matthews in the caption.
 “Red, Yellow, Blue.”